 Container plantings do well in fall, because with cooler temperatures, they don't dry out as fast.
 If cold weather comes unexpectedly, they can be moved to shelter.
-Consider some edible container plantings like mixing kale, mustard, or lettuce with pansies and violas.
+Consider some edible container plantings like mixing kale, mustard, or lettuce with edible flowers like pansies and violas.
 Green onions could add a spiky centerpiece.
 A container of mixed herbs like chives, oregano, sage and thyme could be started in the next few weeks to give you a punch of flavor for your fall cooking.

 When choosing varieties, consider crops that are complementary to vegetables that you'll be harvesting in the next few weeks.
 Would some cilantro make a good salsa ingredient to go along with those tomatoes and tomatillos that you'll be harvesting in late summer and early fall?
-How about some fresh dill to add some zip to grilled salmon and roasted sweet corn, or a cucumber salad?
+How about some fresh dill to add some zip to roasted sweet corn, homemade pickles, or a cucumber salad?
 With a browse through your favorite recipes, you might find a handful of varieties that you can sow now for inspiration in the kitchen.

 Mild climates and southern areas of the country that do not get frost have a wider range of options besides cool season crops.
 In those areas, warm season crops with a short crop time like bush beans and cherry tomatoes can be planted in August or September for a late fall harvest.